ghemareddy97/Capstone-Dog-Identification-App-Udacity/ReadMe.md

 ### Results

 Run the last two code cells with the image path provided to the function dog_human_predict_breed to check for results.
+You can also find a detailed writeup on [Medium](https://ghemareddy97.medium.com/what-dog-breed-am-i-851240060b68).

 ## Licensing and Acknowledgements
 This code is part of the Udacity project for data science nanodegree.
 I don't hold rights for the data.
 Feel free to use the code.